fovezea/EDM-power/README.md

 ---

+**Note**: This hardware schematic is writen in Kicad 9 but so far is just  power stage control without the reset of the generator.
+It will be added soon
 **Note**: This system is designed for educational and experimental use.
 Always follow proper safety procedures when working with high-voltage EDM systems.